 Free Trial

-The Campbell's Company (NASDAQ:CPB) Shares Acquired by Deutsche Bank AG
+The Campbell's Company (NASDAQ:CPB) Shares Bought by Deutsche Bank AG

 Campbell's logo with Consumer Staples background

-Deutsche Bank AG boosted its position in shares of The Campbell's Company (NASDAQ:CPB - Free Report) by 56.9% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 2,662,547 shares of the company's stock after acquiring an additional 966,044 shares during the quarter.
-Deutsche Bank AG owned 0.89% of Campbell's worth $111,507,000 at the end of the most recent reporting period.
+Deutsche Bank AG lifted its position in The Campbell's Company (NASDAQ:CPB - Free Report) by 56.9% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,662,547 shares of the company's stock after acquiring an additional 966,044 shares during the period.
+Deutsche Bank AG owned 0.89% of Campbell's worth $111,507,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Insider Buying and Selling

-In other news, EVP Charles A. Brawley III sold 2,498 shares of the stock in a transaction dated Monday, March 31st.
-The stock was sold at an average price of $40.03, for a total value of $99,994.94.
-Following the transaction, the executive vice president now owns 37,590 shares in the company, valued at approximately $1,504,727.70.
-This represents a 6.23% decrease in their position.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-20.19% of the stock is owned by corporate insiders.
+In other Campbell's news, EVP Charles A. Brawley III sold 2,498 shares of the business's stock in a transaction dated Monday, March 31st.
+The shares were sold at an average price of $40.03, for a total transaction of $99,994.94.
+Following the completion of the transaction, the executive vice president now directly owns 37,590 shares of the company's stock, valued at $1,504,727.70.
+The trade was a 6.23% decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+20.19% of the stock is owned by company insiders.

 (Free Report)